 Staff work hard to prevent reactions by keeping careful tabs on the lunch and snack table

 Allergies seem to be on the rise.
-But for trained professionals, managing them wisely — and on a daily basis — is a part of the job they’ve got well in hand
+But for trained professionals, having to manage food allergies wisely — and on a daily basis — is a part of the job they’ve got well in hand.

 A few years ago, a preschooler at the Explore and Discover Early Learning Center in New York City had a myriad of allergies.
 But the problem was, her parents didn’t know precisely what they were.
 At just two-and-a-half, the child was still going through a lengthy process at the allergist to sort it all out.

 “She’d often come in after being at the allergist and they’d warn us what she had tried that morning,” recalls Andrea Merson, director of the center.
 As a result, staff was were often picking up the phone to report a rash or ask a question.
-The parents would come over to give the child an antihistamine when needed.
+The parents would come over to give the child an antihistamine when needed for allergic reactions.
 “We were constantly calling the parents, asking if she could have a cupcake.”

-Indeed, child care centers use a range of strategies to protect children with diagnosed or suspected allergies.
-With the increase in serious food allergies today, most staff have years of experience with this — it’s just part of the job, and one they take seriously.
+Indeed, child care facilities use a range of strategies to protect children with diagnosed or suspected allergies from food allergy triggers and severe allergic reactions.
+With the increase in severe food allergies today, most staff have years of experience with this — it’s just part of the job, and one they take seriously.

 That increase could be related to environmental or lifestyle factors.
-Or, it could simply be related to awareness and more reporting.
+Or, it could simply be related to food allergy reaction awareness and more reporting.

-Just over 30 per cent of food allergic kids have multiple food allergies.
-And over 38 per cent of those children have had a severe reaction.
+Just over 30 percent of food allergic kids have multiple food allergies.
+And over 38 per cent of those children have had a severe allergic reaction.

-When a food triggers an allergic reaction — the most common allergens are nuts, milk, eggs, wheat, soy, shellfish and fish — a child may develop mild symptoms, such as a rash, or develop anaphylaxis.
+When food triggers food allergy reactions — the most common allergens are nuts, milk, eggs, wheat, soy, shellfish and fish — a child may develop mild symptoms, such as a rash, or develop anaphylaxis.
 This can be life threatening.

-Child care centers are very systematic in how they deal with food allergies.
+Child care centers are very systematic when managing food allergies.
 They focus heavily on communication: lists of allergens (or suspected allergens) are posted all over the center.
 Staff who deal with food preparing and serving are very well informed about who in the center has allergic concerns.
 Even rooms where an allergic child does not spend their days gets a list.

 But staff also work hard to prevent reactions by keeping careful tabs on the lunch and snack table.
 At Explore and Discover, children bring in their own packed food.
 Teachers sit with the children at meals to keep tabs on food sharing — although centers teach kids not to share, little ones struggle to understand such rules, and don’t always obey them.